-Conclusions, limitations and future research
+Grocery retailers need to effectively manage their inventory and, to achieve that, they rely on effective forecasting models and welcome new approaches that will enable them to improve their current practices.
+Previous studies focus on incorporating additional information (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
+However, they all assume that the effect of the marketing activities such as price reductions and feature and display promotions remain unchanged over time.
+This assumption may not hold because of the impact of external factors including the change in economic conditions, the change in consumer taste, and new competition entry etc. The data on these factors are not always available, or, we do not actually know which of these external factors are causing the structural change.
+As a result, conventional models may be subject to the problem of structural change and potentially generate biased and less accurate forecasts.

-Grocery retailers need to effectively manage their inventory and, to achieve that, they rely on forecasting models and welcome new approaches that will enable them to improve their current practices.
-Related studies focus on incorporating more information (e.g., Gür Ali et al., 2009; Huang et al., 2014; Ma et al., 2016).
-These studies all assume that the effect of the marketing activities such as price reductions and feature and display promotions remain unchanged over time.
-This assumption may not hold because of the impact of external factors including the change in economic conditions, the change of the consumer taste, and new competition entry etc. The data on these factors are not always available to incorporate into the model.
-Or, we do not actually know which of these external factors are actually causing the structural break.
-As a result, the conventional models with all the available data used in the model building may be subject to the problem of structural break and potentially generate biased and less accurate forecasts.
+Table 8.
+The percentage reductions for different error measures